 3.3 Subject to rule 1.4.5, any of the registered drivers of an entry may qualify their car.
 However, the driver that took part in qualifying must also be the first driver to race the car.

-3.4 Qualifying will be an in-game session which will normally be split into two periods of 20 minutes in order to separate the car classes.
+3.4 Qualifying will be an in-game session which will normally be one private 20 minute session.
 However, teams should always review the race thread for the event’s qualifying schedule, as it may change from one race to the next.

-3.5 Drivers may not deliberately use any car ahead of them to slipstream.
+3.5 In the event of a non private qualifying session drivers may not deliberately use any car ahead of them to slipstream.
 If they do, the team will forfeit any qualifying times set and their car will start at the back of the grid.

 3.6 After the qualifying session there will be a warm-up session before the race, unless otherwise stated on the race thread.